 • 1 tablespoon fresh orange juice

-• 1/2 tablespoon reduced sodium soy sauce or tamari for gluten-free
+• 1/2 tablespoon reduced sodium soy sauce sub with tamari or coconut aminos for gluten-free option

-• 1 small clove garlic grated or chopped very fine
+• 1 clove garlic grated or chopped very fine; sub with 1/4 teaspoon garlic powder

 • 1 teaspoon sesame oil